 It can easily be verified that the second argument in Eq.~\eqref{eq: phi arbitrary pd shape} becomes zero for infinitely large SEPDs.
 Hence

-We conclude that the phase measured for instance by a QPD is always the sum of the phase measured by an infinitely large SEPD and a second phase contribution that depends on the detector geometry.
+We conclude that the phase measured, for instance, by a QPD is always the sum of the phase measured by an infinitely large SEPD and a second phase contribution that depends on the detector geometry.
 However, for large diodes with small deviations from SEPDs, as for example QPDs with a narrow insensitive slit, $\phi_\text{SEPD}$ will be the dominant summand.
-This agrees exactly with the simulation results shown in Fig.~\ref{fig:ifocad_signal_def}, where a QPD with a slit width of 50\,$\mu$m was assumed and the LPS$^\text{LPF}$ signal deviates only slightly from the SEPD signal. \\
+This agrees exactly with the simulation results shown in Fig.~\ref{fig:ifocad_signal_def}, where a QPD with a slit width of 50\,$\mu$m was assumed and the LPS$^\text{LPF}$ signal deviates only slightly from the SEPD signal.

-\subsubsection{Arbitrary detector errors}
+\subsection{Arbitrary detector errors}

-Like for arbitrary wavefront errors, also imperfections of the detector affect the TTL coupling.
+As for arbitrary wavefront errors, also imperfections of the detector affect the TTL coupling.
 The segments can have different efficiencies or different shapes due to defects or additional features like bonding wires.
-Such disturbances are described and analysed for different detectors for instance in \cite{barranco2016spatially}.
+Such disturbances are described and analysed for different detectors, for instance, in \cite{barranco2016spatially}.
 In such a case, the equations described throughout this paper would be disturbed by the imperfections and would, therefore, need to be adapted to the given situation.
-Naturally, we cannot adapt the given equations for arbitrary and unknown detector imperfections.
-Instead, we can say that arbitrary imperfections with no clear symmetry, could affect and change both the first- and second-order TTL contributions in the system or any other order of interest.
+This is not possible for arbitrary and unknown detector imperfections.